SprInec/GitTest/README.md

 # README
-This is a test file for git learning.
+This is a test file for git learning,
+And for init project push GitHub.